tsto3616/Lessons-learnt-amplicon-metabarcoding/readme.md

 #### **Supplementary figure 3 \| Bioinformatic pooling sample identifiers:**

-identifier signifies the sample identifier for the pooling method
+identifier signifies the sample identifier for the pooling method.
+The green, orange and red represent the additive pooling method (all samples added together without restrictions), the mixed pooling method (must be present in 2/3 samples for the ASV to be included) and the subtractive pooling method (must be present in all three samples for the ASV to be retained).

 ![](images/clipboard-3178431690.png)